tslim/concepts/concepts/software-architecture/event-sourcing.md

 Event sourcing is a great way to atomically update state and publish events (usually through a [[message-queue]]).
 The traditional way to persist an entity is to save its current state.
 Event sourcing uses a radically different, event-centric approach to persistence.
 A business object is persisted by storing a sequence of state changing events.

 Whenever an object’s state changes, a new event is appended to the sequence of events.
 Since that is one operation it is inherently atomic.
-A entity’s current state is reconstructed by replaying its events.
+A entity’s current state is reconstructed by replaying (projections) its events.

 Often used together with [[cqrs]]